-¶2-At this time the Rev. James M. Taylor, missionary evangelist, went through the Caribbean and gathered together many of the people who had been redeemed under the labors of Brother Moulton in the various islands and on the mainland of South America.
+¶2-At this time the Rev. James M. Taylor, Missionary Evangelist, went through the Caribbean and gathered together many of the people who had been redeemed under the labors of Brother Moulton in the various islands and on the mainland of South America.
 These groups were known as the Faith and Love Missions.

-¶3-The General Assembly of 1912 accepted this work under its direct control and placed a District Superintendent in charge of all the missions in the West Indian islands and British Guiana.
+¶3-The General Assembly of 1912 accepted this work under its direct control placing the Rev. R. G. Finch as District Superintendent of all the Missions in the West India Islands and British Guiana.

-¶4-When in 1922 a General Superintendent of Foreign Missions was elected with oversight of all the missionary interests of the church, the work in the Caribbean Area was divided into five separate districts, namely: Barbados, Trinidad, Northern Islands, Jamaica and British Guiana; each under a district superintendent.
+¶4-When in 1922 a General Superintendent of Foreign Missions was elected with oversight of all the missionary interests of the Church, the work in the Caribbean Area was divided into five separate Districts, namely: Barbados, Trinidad, Northern Islands, Jamaica and British Guiana; each under a District Superintendent.

-¶5-In 1892 the Rev. Samuel H. Bayley founded the Immanuel Mission in the island of Barbados, British West Indies, and served as General Superintendent of the mission until his death on Good Friday, 1899.
+¶5-In 1892 the Rev. Samuel H. Bayley founded the Immanuel Mission in the Island of Barbados, British West Indies, and served as General Superintendent of the Mission until his death on Good Friday, 1899.